 Laurel has grown slowly over the past forty years.
 It is anticipated that Laurel will reach a population of 7,000 after the 2020 U.S. Census is completed.
+Laurel's current population is 7,203.

 U.S. Decennial Census, 2013-2017 American Community Survey 5-Year Estimates